hermitcraft-official/RestartRedstone/README.md

 ### Minecraft 1.20 and above

-**To use this datapack, click on the green "Code" button in the top right, choose "Download Zip" and put this zip file as-is into your worlds datapacks folder.**
+**To use this datapack, head over to [Releases](/releases), find the one appropriate for your game version (or alternatively click on the green "Code" button in the top right and choose "Download Zip" for the latest code updates) and _unzip_ the zip file into your worlds datapacks folder.**

 ## How to use